The following is a list of important resources for individuals enrolled in the MPP program and their legal representatives.

 - Voluntary Departure

-If you believe you clearly should not have been enrolled in MPP because you have a particular vulnerability (such as a known physical or mental health issue, including a disability or medical condition; advanced age; or increased risk of harm in Mexico due to sexual orientation or gender identity), please email MPPRequest@hq.dhs.gov.
+If you believe you should not have been enrolled in MPP because you have a particular vulnerability (such as a known physical or mental health issue, including a disability or medical condition; advanced age; or increased risk of harm in Mexico due to sexual orientation or gender identity), please visit the following website: https://engage.dhs.gov/mpp.

-If your circumstances have changed significantly since you were first placed in MPP and you believe you should now be taken out of MPP, you may also email MPPRequest@hq.dhs.gov with this information.
-Please note that the review of your request is at DHS’s discretion, and the case request process does not create any obligations or private right of action enforceable against the government in judicial or administrative proceedings.
+If your circumstances have changed significantly since you were first placed in MPP and you believe you should now be taken out of MPP, please visit the following website: https://engage.dhs.gov/mpp with this information.
+Please note that the review of your request is at DHS’s discretion.
+Submitting a disenrollment request does not create any private right of action enforceable in judicial or administrative proceedings.

 To better understand initial MPP enrollment procedures and the forms provided to all migrants during processing, you may view this video that Customs and Border Protection (CBP) shows migrants when they are enrolled in MPP: